jgosmann/neat-plots/doc/source/index.rst

 While `Matplotlib <http://matplotlib.org/>`_ is great for creating all kinds of plots, the default colors are not optimal.
 Neat-plots aims at providing good color schemes for various kinds of data visualization tasks.
-It also makes it easy to create own sane color schemes.
+It also makes it easy to create your own sane color schemes.

 Contents: